foliea/easyrails_website/README.md

 ## Licensing

-easyrails_website is licensed under the Apache License, Version 2.0.
+easyrails_website is licensed under the MIT License.
 See LICENSE for full license text.